rifk7s/ALP-Kelompok-1-Semester-3/README.md

 ## Common Issues

+> [!WARNING]
+> Common configuration issues and their solutions are listed below.
+Address these before seeking additional help.

 ### Backend not reachable from mobile

+> [!IMPORTANT]
-Run backend with network binding:
+> Run backend with network binding to allow mobile devices/emulators to connect.

 ```bash
 cd backend
 php artisan serve --host=0.0.0.0 --port=8000